followthemedia.com - a knowledge base for media professionals

 See also...

-Poland is the biggest media market of the new EU Member States and the changes have been often surprising, sometimes radical and never ending.
-Publishers, broadcasters and new media are plentiful, talented and under constant stress. ftm has its eye on Poland.
-43 pages PDF Includes Poland's neighbor Belarus, resources (March 2009)
+Poland is the largest media market of the newest EU Member States and the changes have often been surprising, sometimes radical and never ending.
+Publishers, broadcasters and new media are plentiful, talented and under constant stress not only from competitors.
+122 pages PDF, includes updated Resources (January 2016)

 Available at no charge to ftm Members, others from €49